There’s a lot to learn for new moms when it comes to breastfeeding. Here 10 facts about the best way of nursing a child during infancy.

 7. Breastfeed when you’re sick

 When you are sick from a common illness like cold, seasonal flu, or diarrhea, don’t worry.
 The sickness usually won’t pass through your breastmilk.
-But if you have certain flu, such as H1N1, better be careful. #baby can get infected from being near you.
+But if you have certain flu, such as H1N1, better be careful.
+Your Baby can get infected from being near you.
 HIV, T-Cell virus, cancer chemotherapy, radiation therapy are also a no.

 8. There can be nipple confusion

 Nipple confusion may happen when a baby has learned how to suck on a dummy or bottle, and then struggles to adjust to sucking from a breast.
 Because sucking on pacifiers and nipples uses different techniques.
 Try not to use pacifiers or bottles for the first few weeks after birth to avoid nipple confusion, unless it’s a medical reason.
-Better wait until #baby is 3-4 weeks old to allow the little one to learn how to latch on well first.
+Better wait until Your Baby is 3-4 weeks old to allow the little one to learn how to latch on well first.

 It can come in different levels from tenderness to crack or bleeding.
 It could get better in a few weeks as most women find their nipples toughen up.
-Also, #baby ’s mouth gets bigger with time and learns to latch on better.
+Also, Your Baby ’s mouth gets bigger with time and learns to latch on better.
 Try nipple salves, balms or warm/cold pressing in the meantime.